 ABOUT

-• EU Policy Context
+• EU Hydrogen Policy

-One of the European Commission’s main policy goals is for Europe is to become the first climate-neutral continent by 2050, via a 90% CO2 reduction target by 2040, compared to 1990 levels.
+One of the European Commission’s main policy goals for Europe is to become the first climate-neutral continent by 2050, via a 90% CO2 reduction target by 2040, compared to 1990 levels.

 • Hydrogen in Ireland